13luiscabral13/SDLE/docs/Report.md

   <p align="center">Figure 4: Cloud Node</p>
 </p><br>

-- `Client request management`: recebe o estado atual do client, merge e retorna o seu sub-estado que interessa ao client;
+- `Client request management`: Receives the current state from the client, merges it, and returns the relevant sub-state to the client;
-- `Fault tolerance`: periodically, the current state of the Cart is stored in the local database, allowing data recovery from the node in case of failure;
+- `Fault tolerance`: periodically, the current state of the Cart is stored in the local database, enabling data recovery from the node in case of failure;
-- `Ring replication`: cada server pode periodicamente enviar o seu estado a outro servidor vizinho ou receber atualizações dos seus vizinhos;
+- `Ring replication`: each server can periodically send its state to another neighboring server or receive updates from its neighbors;

 --- 10